Find the Best Mortgage Rates in Manitoba

 For a first-time home buyer (FTHB) who is getting used to all their new bills related to owning a home, it is recommended that they choose a fixed rate to provide some stability during the first term of their mortgage.
 By making their most significant monthly obligations (mortgage, condo/maintenance/strata fees and property taxes) static amounts, they can take the time to put together a financial plan and start to put aside some money towards their emergency savings.

 A variable rate mortgage has proven to save borrowers more money than a fixed rate over time.
-Every borrower’s current circumstances and goals are different; therefore, all current financial restraints and future considerations should be thoroughly discussed with an advisor before deciding on the most suitable mortgage.
+Every borrower’s circumstances and goals differ; therefore, an advisor should thoroughly discuss all current financial restraints and future considerations before deciding on the most suitable mortgage.

 With a variable mortgage, the interest rate will fluctuate depending on benchmark rates, whereas a fixed rate remains the same throughout the mortgage term.
 Deciding on a variable is a question of personal choice and risk appetite.
 We recommend speaking with a mortgage professional to assess any material risks that may pose a concern for you over the term of your mortgage.